Ground Gas Protection Birmingham

 What is Ground Gas Membrane and How Does It Work?

-Due to the hazardous nature of ground gasses, buildings should be protected to ensure safety and integrity.
+Buildings must be protected due to the dangerous nature of ground gases.
 Protection can be found in the form of a ground-gas membrane.

 Ground gas protection membranes are typically made from polymers, but can also be made with other materials like aluminium.
 These membranes are light, flexible and formable thanks to their flexibility.
 They prevent gas from flowing into the building from the ground.